What is a Zener diode?

 The Zener diode will be analyzed, not as an ideal diode but as a real one.
 When the zener diode is in reverse biased a small amount of electric current flows throughout the diode.

-When we analyze the zener diode curve, we can see that when the voltage applied to the diode is increasing (negatively), the flowing current does not increase a lot.
+When we analyze the diode curve, we can see that when the voltage applied to the diode is increasing (negatively), the flowing current does not increase a lot.
 However, once the applied voltage reaches a voltage value called Zener voltage (Vz), the voltage does not increases a lot so it can be considered constant.

 The current that passes through the diode (zener current), can vary in a large range of values, but the voltage on the diode is almost the same.
 This region is called: region of voltage regulation.
 This is the feature of the zener diode that we can take advantage of, because the voltage stays practically constant for a great current variation.
-See the picture.
+See the picture above.

 Note: The output voltage doesn’t change as the load changes in an ideal voltage source.